afsc-assessments/ebswp_2023/doc/EBSpollock.md

   1. The same as last year but with all data time series updated through the most recently available information

- 3. With Model 16.1 we evaluated the variability of the effective catchability of the bottom trawl survey for ages 3-8, the age range over which selectivity is allowed to vary.
+ 2. With Model 16.1 we evaluated the variability of the effective catchability of the bottom trawl survey for ages 3-8, the age range over which selectivity is allowed to vary.
 This pattern (and extent of variability) was compared with new independent analysis specifically dealing with the spatio-temporal patterns in 3 dimensions.
     - This work provides new evidence on the extent of variability in effective catchability for the different survey gears used for assessing pollock.

-  2. The same as last year but with the survey time series  including an alternative treatment of the NBS indicative biomass (application of the VAST model for the bottom trawl  survey index).
+  3. The same as last year but with the survey time series  including an alternative treatment of the NBS indicative biomass (application of the VAST model for the bottom trawl
+   survey index).
 This step included the revised VAST derived age compositions (Fig. \ref{fig:vastage}).
       - The rationale for considering this is the likelihood that pollock in the NBS are related and contribute to the EBS fishery

-  3. As with 2 but based Thorson's (2019) evaluation of including the cold pool extent as a covariate in creating an index.
+  4. As with 3 but based Thorson's (2019) evaluation of including the cold pool extent as a covariate in creating an index.

-  4. As with option 3 above including a preliminary treatment of using a spatio-temporal model on the acoustic-trawl survey data.
+  4. As with option 3 above including a preliminary treatment of using a spatio-temporal model on just the acoustic-trawl survey data.

 The reference model (Model 16.1) differed from models with different data treatments.
-The recruitment and spawning biomass estimates were general higher compared to last year, and higher with the new data treatments, (Fig. \ref{fig:mod_eval0a}).
+The recruitment and spawning biomass estimates were generally higher compared to last year, and higher with the new data treatments, (Fig. \ref{fig:mod_eval0a}).
 The recent recruitment pattern (at age 1) shows an increase in  the 2014 value (representing the 2013 year-class) and a decline in the 2013 estimate (the